Arakan Mountains

 Gibbons

 The Arakan Mountains are home to a large population of the highly endangered Western White-brown Gibbons and are one of the most important areas for the conservation of this charismatic species.
-In the early hours of the morning their chants resound from the mountain peaks.
+In the early hours of the morning, their chants resound over the mountain peaks.

 Mysterious mountain dweller